SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/06-Templating-with-Handlebars.md

 Calling a partial is done by double curly braces, preceding the name with a `>` sign:

 `{{> myPartial }}`

+An example of a partial might be a menu, an info card, or any other element you would like to insert into another template.

+Partials can be reused in as many locations as you require and are a good way to keep the template simpler without having to repeat the same code in different locations.

 [/slide]